 Create an interactive 360° viewing experience.
 Provide a way for your visitors to explore your product from every angle, like the below example:

-While we’re at visual web design tips, It’s important to remember that visuals aren’t just limited to photography, and effectively using visuals isn’t just about aesthetics; great photography, GIFs, and videos all keep your customers questions and concerns in mind and help them make a more informed decision.
+While we’re at visual web design tips, It’s important to remember that visuals aren’t just limited to photography, and effectively using visuals isn’t just about aesthetics; great photography, GIFs, and videos, photo labels, stickers, badges, all keep your customers questions and concerns in mind and help them make a more informed decision.
 It can greatly reduce anxiety and increase their desire to buy.